urbit/docs/docs/arvo/internals/ford/commentary.md

 documentation](https://urbit.org/docs/arvo/internals/runes), so we will here only give a description of the data structure itself.

-A `%ape` horn is simply a twig that gets evaluated and placed in the subject.
+A `%ape` horn is simply a hoon that gets evaluated and placed in the subject.

 A `%arg` is a gate that gets evaluated with a sample of our location and